paolopedrigal/ai-slides-splitter/README.md

-# AI Engineer Homework for Gamma
+# AI Presentation Slides Partitioner

-Submission by Paolo Pedrigal | paolopedrigal@gmail.com | [https://www.linkedin.com/in/paolopedrigal/](LinkedIn)

 ## Description

-The goal of this assignment is to develop a program that leverages an LLM to split a document into sections.
-Ultimately, these sections would eventually become slides for a ready-to-go presentation @ Gamma.
+The goal of this project is to develop a program that leverages an LLM to split a document into sections.
+Ultimately, these sections would eventually become slides for a ready-to-go presentation.

 ## Tech Used